LeoMcBills/100_days-ML/.ipynb_checkpoints/README-checkpoint.md

 # 100 Days of Machine Learning

 Welcome to my 100 Days of Machine Learning journey!
 This README will serve as a daily log and resource guide as I progress through various topics and projects in machine learning, with a focus on using PyTorch.
-Today is **Day 6**.
+Today is **Day 8**.

 ---

+## Day 8: Regularization

+---

+## Day 7: Regularization
+I read about Regularization in machine learning.

+---

-## Day 6: Transforms
+## Day 6: GPUs
 Today read about and studied about GPUs, how they work, their functionality and their role in training machine learning models.

 ---